 Capital One does not currently maintain a pension benefit program.
 Prior to November 1995, Capital One offered a Cash Balance Pension Plan ("CBPP") and an Excess Cash Balance Plan ("Excess CBPP") to all full-time salaried associates and certain executive officers.
 Both of these programs were frozen in December 1995; however, interest continues to accrue on plan balances on a quarterly basis for the CBPP and on a monthly basis for the Excess CBPP.
-The CBPP interest rate changes annually, based on the average yield of five-year U.S. Treasury Securities for the month of October of the prior plan year (1.53% for 2020).
-The Excess CBPP interest rate changes monthly based on the Wall Street Journal Prime Rate (3.69% annual average for 2020).
+The CBPP interest rate changes annually, based on the average yield of five-year U.S. Treasury Securities for the month of October of the prior plan year (1.12% for 2022).
+The Excess CBPP interest rate changes monthly based on the Wall Street Journal Prime Rate (4.77% annual average for 2022).

-Messrs.
-Fairbank and Wassmer participated in these programs.
-The estimated annual payouts upon retirement in the CBPP and the Excess CBPP as of December 31, 2020, are \$2,448.24 and \$8,546.88, respectively, for Mr. Fairbank, and \$531.36 and \$0, respectively, for Mr. Wassmer.
-As of December 31, 2020, the "Present Value of Accumulated Benefit" for Mr. Fairbank for both plans is equal to his account balance because Mr. Fairbank has attained the normal retirement age of 65 and so is assumed to retire immediately under the actuarial valuation assumptions.
+Mr. Fairbank participated in these programs.
+The estimated annual payouts upon retirement in the CBPP and the Excess CBPP as of December 31, 2021, are \$2,740 and \$10,202, respectively, for Mr. Fairbank.
+As of December 31, 2022, the "Present Value of Accumulated Benefit" for Mr. Fairbank for both plans is equal to his account balance because Mr. Fairbank has attained the normal retirement age of 65 and so is assumed to retire immediately under the actuarial valuation assumptions.
 Since Mr. Fairbank is assumed to retire as of the measurement date, the future interest rate does not apply.
-Because Mr. Wassmer has not yet attained age 65, the future interest rate was applied to his "Present Value of Accumulated Benefit" calculation.
 The account in each plan is distributed after any separation from service.
 Distribution options from the CBPP plan are lump sum (eligible for rollover to another qualified plan or personal IRA) or an annuity option.
 The Excess CBPP will be distributed in the same form as the CBPP, as a lump sum (not eligible for rollover) or as an annuity.
 Since the CBPP and Excess CBPP are account-based defined benefit plans, years of service are not tracked.

-2020 Pension Benefits Table
+2022 Pension Benefits Table